 Cannabis has over 120 different phytocannabinoids, many of which are the key subjects in medical research.

 Delta-9-tetrahydrocannabinol (THC) is the most well-known compound in the cannabis plant, both for its psychotropic effects and for its medicinal uses.
-THC, however, is but one of over 120 different kinds of phytocannabinoids synthesized by the cannabis plant.
-The other phytocannabinoids have little or no psychotropic effect, but are seen as beneficial for medicinal use.
+THC, however, is but one of over 120 kinds of phytocannabinoids synthesized by the cannabis plant.
+The other phytocannabinoids have little or no psychotropic effect, but are beneficial for medicinal use.

 The precursor to THC, delta-9-tetrahydrocannabinolic acid (THCA), is found in very fresh cannabis plants, as are the other acid forms of the phytocannabinoids.
 THCA has medicinal properties in its own right, including as an analgesic and for killing cancer cells.
 It also has excellent neuroprotective properties and can give some protection to the brain from degenerative disease, such as Parkinson’s and Huntington’s.

 - cannabichromene (CBC),

 - cannabinol (CBN).

 These compounds act on the body in a variety of mechanisms.
 And, with a range of therapeutic potentials.
 These include anti-inflammatory agents, analgesics, and antibiotics.

 The large number of pharmacologically active compounds in the cannabis plant has led to the theory of the “entourage effect”, where the many cannabinoids and other types of molecules, mainly terpenes, work together to produce the desired therapeutic benefits.
 While the mainstream approach to turning cannabis into practical medications will likely involve isolating and purifying particular components of the cannabis plant, the entourage effect suggests that the use of the whole plant is even more beneficial.